jfcarmonag/cd11573-multicloud-computing-project/README.md

 ## Project Instructions

 ### Requirements
-Your goal is to select a cloud provider for each of the 4 required services - SQL server, S3 storage, web app and NoSQL database.
-Also don't forget to consider cost and flexibility of pricing options.

 1. Select a cloud provider for SQL server
     1. Must utilize at least 2 vCPU